jimregan/notes/_drafts/2026-01-22-chatgpt-reel-notes.md

 [Reel](https://www.instagram.com/reels/DTvz4lgjtu5/)

-Got it.
-Same format as before: **line-by-line translation + extracted vocabulary only**.

----

 ## 1️⃣ Line-by-line translation

 **Ismerős?**

 Sound familiar?

-**Aki a Szovjetunió, aki Sztálin oldalán áll,** Whoever stands on the side of the Soviet Union, on Stalin’s side,
+**Aki a Szovjetunió, aki Sztálin oldalán áll,**

+Whoever stands on the side of the Soviet Union, on Stalin’s side,

-**az a humanizmus, a haladás, a béke oldalán áll.** stands on the side of humanism, progress, and peace.
+**az a humanizmus, a haladás, a béke oldalán áll.**

+stands on the side of humanism, progress, and peace.

 **Aki pedig a túlsó oldalon foglal helyet,**

 And whoever takes a place on the opposite side,

-**az akarva vagy akaratlanul** does so either deliberately or unintentionally
+**az akarva vagy akaratlanul**

+does so either deliberately or unintentionally

-**az embertelen, gonosz háborús gyújtogatók szekértolója,** as a supporter of inhuman, evil warmongers,
+**az embertelen, gonosz háborús gyújtogatók szekértolója,**

+as a supporter of inhuman, evil warmongers,

-**a népelnyomó imperialisták szolgája,** a servant of people-oppressing imperialists,
+**a népelnyomó imperialisták szolgája,**

+a servant of people-oppressing imperialists,

-**a béke és az emberiség ellensége.** an enemy of peace and of humanity.
+**a béke és az emberiség ellensége.**

+an enemy of peace and of humanity.
----

 ## 2️⃣ Extracted vocabulary (high-frequency & useful)